snapchaturvedi/openmv-rams/README.md

 # OpenMV Firmware for remote animal microchip scanner (RAMS)

-## Prithul Chaturvedi, Andrew S. Flies, Soyeon Caren Han, William M. Connelly
+## Prithul Chaturvedi, William M. Connelly, Soyeon Caren Han,  Andrew S. Flies

 This guide covers installing a development environment and building the OpenMV firmware for RAMS.
 This repo is forked from https://github.com/openmv.